Abdur-Rahim-sheikh/ml_prep/001_SE_prep/README.md

   - Early validation
   - Default asynchronous, cause it's built with `ASGI`
   - Dependency injection is also one of the best features of FastAPI

+### HTTP vs gRPC vs Message Queue Broker

+- HTTP
+  - Ease of understanding
+  - Statelessness
+  - Caching Benefits
+    - Response can be cached for certain period or until any data changes happen.
+Systems like `Redis` is widely used for caching.
+- gRPC
+  - Efficiency
+    - it has very low latency and high throughput communications.
+Ideal for lightweight systems
+  - Polyglot Nature
+    - allowing microservices to run on different technologies.
+  - Real time communication
+    - Bidirectional streaming and realtime communication
+  - Language-agnostic service contract
+    - works like a universal translator for microservices.
+It defines how they communicate, no matter their programming language, thanks to Protocol Buffers that generate code for everyone, leading to efficient and clear collaboration across software kingdoms.
+- Message Queue Broker
+  - Scalability
+  - Dependency inversion
+  - This setup is meant for long running systems not suitable for real-time communications.